 In the AIRZONE the 500k volume control pot. provides the diode detector load.
 Under normal listening conditions the 2Meg AC load of the audio input stage is set towards the bottom of the pot, so the AIRZONE can handle modulation depths well above 95%.

 The diode detector generating the AGC voltage is a further cause of distortion.
-The AGC detector is biased off so that no AGC is produced until the carrier reaches a preset value.
+The AGC detector is biased off with a back bias of about -3volts, so that no AGC is produced until the carrier reaches a preset value.
 Under test conditions, with a fixed depth of modulation, this presents no problem.
 With dynamic modulation, a nonlinear load is presented to the IF amplifier and distortion can result.
 The effect is not easy to quantify.